Wallwashers have a wide-beam characteristic. They are offered with an asymmetric light distribution.

 Grazing light wallwashers at a short offset from the wall most vividly enhance the surface texture, thereby accentuating the materials used.

-As recessed luminaires, wallwashers are inconspicuous architectural details.
-Surface-mounted downlights act as a room feature.
+Surface-mounted luminaires act as a feature in the room.
 They should correspond to the architecture in their arrangement and form.